 Metastatic bone cancer (metastatic = cancer that has spread to the bone) is more common than primary bone cancer in all age groups, including children.
 Metastatic tumours occur more commonly in teenagers than in young children being quite rare in children under five.

-Osteosarcoma is the most common type of primary bone cancer in children and young adults.
+Osteosarcoma is a type of primary bone cancer in children and young adults.

 Osteosarcoma is a cancer that starts in the bone.
 It often starts at the ends of the bones, where new bone tissue forms as a young person grows.
 Any bone in the body can be affected, but the most common sites are the arms or legs, particularly around the knee joint.